-1-3
+Figure 1-3: Gap Analysis Report Screen

+(Note: this is an updated diagram)

+As-Is Information

 The values in the “As-Is” column identified are the values from those “orange” shaded columns in Section 1.2 that are applicable to the selections from the “gray” shaded columns in Section 1.2.

+These data fields should be populated from the appropriate fields in the new tables identified in Section 1.2.

+Desired Annual Improvement %

 The “Select Desired Annual Improvement %” fields provide the user with the ability to make a selection of how much they would want to incrementally improve their performance annually.

 Note: The values in the drop down selection boxes for all 6 of the measurements should be 10% to 100% in 10% increments [e.g. 10%, 20%, 30%....100%]

+The data captured in this “Select Desired Annual…” field will be used in the ROI functionality.

+Gap Analysis Report “Graph”

-The data captured in this “Select Desired Annual…” field will be used in the ROI functionality.The “graphic” in the middle of the page is based on the “gray” shaded columns in Section 1.2 that are applicable to the “orange” columns in Section 1.2 for all 6 of the measurements.
+The “graphic” in the middle of the page is based on the data from the “gray” shaded columns in Section 1.2 that are applicable to the “As-Is” or the “To-Be” data that was selected as shown in the “orange” columns in Section 1.2 for all 6 of the measurements.

+To-Be Information

 The values in the “To-Be” column identified are the values from those “orange” shaded columns in Section 1.2 that are applicable to the selections from the “gray” shaded columns in Section 1.2.

+The data fields should be populated from the appropriate fields in the new tables identified in Section 1.2.

+Gap Analysis “Navigation”

+The navigation selections at the bottom of the page are described here:

+Edit: As-Is/To-Be Data

+This will take the user back to the Figure 1-1: Gap Analysis Data Entry Screen to allow the user to potentially adjust any of the “As-Is” or the “To-Be” drop down selections

+Save: Gap Analysis Record

+This will write the record to the database to include the following data for each of the 6 elements: As-Is; Desired Annual Improvement %; Gap % [gap between To-Be and As-Is]; and To-Be

+Print: Gap Analysis Graph

+This will provide the user with an export/print capability to print out the bar graph so that it can be compared to other “bar graphs” [if they want to keep going back to make changes]

+It is assumed that the user would need to “save” the record to the database before this “print” function would work - - therefore, the user should be notified to save the record if they try to select this navigation option before saving the record

+Edit: ROI Record

+This will take the user to the Figure 2-1: Return on Investment Data Entry Screen and will populate the Company, Contact and “Gap” data from the record being currently viewed

+It is assumed that the user would need to “save” the record to the database before this “Edit: ROI Record” navigation would be possible - - therefore, the user should be notified to save the record if they try to select this navigation option before saving the record

+By having this capability, the user will be able to navigate to the ROI functionality [without having to use the “ROI” button in the main navigation] and, more importantly, this will already have the Gap Analysis data populated in the ROI data entry screen for the user

-Function Performance by User Role
+Gap Analysis Function Performance by User Role

 Franchise User Role